alokpriyadarshii/SpotifyX/README.md

 # SpotifyX

-A Flutter project that recreates a modern Spotify-style **UI** with smooth layouts and a bottom-tab experience.
+A Flutter project that recreates a modern Spotify style **UI** with smooth layouts and a bottom tab experience.
 This is a **UI/learning project** (no real Spotify API/auth) — great for practice, demos, and customization.

 ---